10 Incredibly Easy Ways to Be a Responsible Traveller

 In today’s world, we consume mindlessly and waste even more!
 Most of your travel waste can be minimised by merely packing green (see point 1).
 If you use hotel toiletries, you will end up wasting a ton of tiny plastic bottles.
 In most cases, they aren’t reused!
 Carry your own toiletries instead of using the ones available in the hotel.
 At all costs avoid buying shampoo/soap pouches, these items are never recycled and end up polluting our ocean.
 When travelling I never take out, for starters, the best way to experience a country is to eat local!
 Take in the entire experience by eating out!
 And, this creates one less plastic container in the ocean bed.

 Study the culture of the destination

 Respect the cultural sentiments and the traditions of the country you are visiting.
 Always research the destination thoroughly.
-Be vary of the right dress code and the right body language, the last thing you’d want to do is offend a local unknowingly.
+Be wary of the right dress code and the right body language, the last thing you’d want to do is offend a local unknowingly.
 Learn a few phrases in their language, it always puts a smile on their face to see the tourists try!

 Be respectable to Animals.

-Not just when you travel, but you should be respectable to animals every single day!
+Not just when you travel, but you should be respectful to animals every single day!
 It saddens me to see how animals have been used as a form of entertainment.
 This has only increased as the travel industry booms!
-Almost every country has exploited animals and continue to use them as a tourist trap.
+Almost every country has exploited animals and continues to use them as a tourist trap.
 The tiger temple in Thailand, swimming with the whale sharks in the Philippines, riding elephants in India and the Luwak coffee in Indonesia.
 These are only a few activities, but the world is filled with so many more!
 Always do your research well before throwing money at such inhumane acts.